Troubleshooting your iOS App Protection

 Protected application is rejected by Apple Test Flight or during App Store submission

-First, check that the unprotected app is not rejected by Test Flight.
+Check that the unprotected app is not rejected by Test Flight.

-If it is not, raise a support ticket and include the following information:
+Raise a support ticket and include the following information:

-• The relevant App Shield Build ID
+• the relevant Build ID

-Check that the test device has wireless connectivity and that the protected application has installed and launched correctly.
+k that the test device has wireless connectivity and that the protected application has installed and launched correctly.

 If events are still not received, then please raise a Support ticket and include the relevant Build ID.

-The application crashes or exits after protection
+Application crashes or exits after protection

-Please check the following:
+Please check that:

-If the above does not resolve the issue then raise a Support ticket including:
+If the above does not resolve the issue, then raise a Support ticket including:

 • The Build ID for the relevant protected app